The Horse-Drawn Carriage Tour of Stanley Park is one of the most popular activities to do in Stanley Park!

-This tour is an approximately 1 hour professionally narrated tour on old-fashioned 26 person horse-drawn carriage which takes you around about one-half of Stanley Park.
+This tour is an approximately 1 hour professionally narrated tour on old-fashioned 26 person horse-drawn carriage which takes you around the eastern half of Stanley Park.

 The top of the carriages are covered to keep the rain off, but the sides are open.
 On cold days, blankets are provided to keep you warm!

 The tour is wheelchair accessible and pet friendly.

 The carriage stops for 5-10 minutes at the Totem Poles, which is the number one attraction in Vancouver, for you to walk around and see them, the Susan Point Welcome Gateways and the Portugese Joe Statue.